 Similarly, the use of diuretics in such patients is debatable.
 There is no substantial evidence in favor of their use.
 Mannitol and furosemide are sometimes used in some selective patients to prevent non-oliguric renal failure.

 If the patients do not respond to rehydration, hemodialysis is used as a last resort.
 It removes the nephrotoxic substances as well as corrects the electrolytic abnormalities.
 There is some evidence that the early initiation of dialysis in patients with rhabdomyolysis may improve the outcome of kidney injury.

 There are a few other causes of dark or red-colored or dark urine, also known as pigmenturia.
 Myoglobinuria should be differentiated from them.

 Other causes of pigmenturia include:

 - Acute intermittent porphyria

-In most of the cases, the prognosis of myoglobinuria is good.
-Although it can lead to AKI, most of the time the damage to the kidney is minimal and reversible.
+In most cases, the prognosis of myoglobinuria is good.
+Although it can lead to AKI, most of the time, the damage to the kidney is minimal and reversible.

 The other most common complication is electrolyte disturbance, especially hyperkalemia due to the spillage of intracellular contents from the damaged myocytes.

 Deterrence and Patient Education